jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 To make a difference, we need a new ruling philosophy.
 One built on the accomplishments of our past, but that factors in the wondrous possibilities of digital technology.

 So, like how we demand voting and property rights.
-And how we think we must stand up against racism and sexism.
-We have to now develop new rights to protect people from finding new and more efficient ways to run our civilization.

-Because the big picture is we're all player gods whose choices determine the health of our society.
-It's only by reaching for the Internet Age levers of power will Main Street solve our problems and live happy lives again.
+And how we feel obliged to stand up against racism and sexism.
+We now have to add new rights so regular people are protected when finding new and more efficient ways to run our civilization.
+Because it's our duty to see the big picture.
+That we're all player gods whose life choices determine the health of our society.

-With great power comes great responsibility—that's why the duty to solve our growing problems also requires the freedom to choose any tool we want.
+In short, with great power comes great responsibility—that's why the duty to solve our growing problems also requires the freedom to choose any tool we want.

 Tools can be anything: a thermal camera to spot leaky windows, the Waze app to lessen traffic congestion, or 3D printing a tool to sell to a neighbor.
 The desire to seek out new tools is human evolution.
 Civilization evolves when its members adopt a modern philosophy telling them to become a player god of the modern age.
 We've upgraded our philosophy many times before, and it's simply time to do it again.